 Tight muscles in your feet and calves can aggravate plantar fasciitis pain.
 And as you change your gait to compensate for this muscle stiffness and tightness, you may develop new aches and pains.

 A physical therapy (PT) screening is the best way to assess your condition and combat heel pain and other issues through exercise, massage, and manipulation.
+For patients, the worst thing to do with plantar fasciitis in skip your stretches.
 It’s common for patients to get “homework.”
-For patients with plantar fasciitis, homework typically involves stretches targeting the calves and plantar fascia.
+Homework typically involves stretches targeting the calves and plantar fascia.

 Stretching is possibly the most effective way to relieve heel pain associated with this condition.
 Put stretching at the top of your “to-do” list and be sure to do it as often as your physical therapist recommends.